Griffeen River – Lucan’s heritage walk

 • Dublin Bus routes 25, 66/66A, 67/67A (from Wellington Quay) and 239 (from Blanchardstown Centre) stop near Lucan Village.

-Accessibility: The dog park and main pathways are designed for easy entry and exit, with benches and a viewing area that accommodate wheelchair users.
-Restroom facilities are located near the sports centre and the main car parks.
+Accessibility: The main pathways and dog park are designed for easy entry and exit, with benches and a viewing area that accommodate wheelchair users.
+Toilet facilities are located near the sports centre and main car parks.

-For more detailed maps, event listings and downloadable brochures, visit the official park pages:
+For detailed maps, downloadable brochures, and an iWalk audio recording of the park, visit the official park pages: